“Do you have the patience to wait

 Tao Te Ching, 15

-I’ve always been fascinating by a certain mechanism that comes after sickness or extreme pain.
+I’ve always been fascinated by a certain mechanism that comes after sickness or extreme pain.
 You know this process, though perhaps you’ve never given it attention before.

 You’re sick, and everything’s excruciating.
 You cannot breathe, or you have no energy.
 A fever is ravishing through your body, your throat is sore, your stomach revolting against anything you offer it.
 You cannot sleep, or you cannot do anything else but sleep.